JustOff/pm27-sdk-addons/PMkit.md

 * Although jpm usually generates *bootstrap.js* automatically, you need to use the custom one to specify correct path to PMkit.
 To do so, extract *bootstrap.js* from xpi archive and replace "*commonjs*" with "*jetpack*" at the corresponding place.
 You also need to specify Pale Moon as a target application in *package.json*.
 Use "*{8de7fcbb-c55c-4fbe-bfc5-fc555c87dbc4}*" as a name of engine and "*27.1.0b1*" as a minimal version.
 These are the basic steps required to connect PMkit and then use jpm to build, test, run and debug with Pale Moon.

 * The further actions depend from the API that actually used by the extension.
 Because the set of "*ui*" modules is specific to the Australis interface they can't be used in Pale Moon.
-All parts of code that rely on them have to be rewriten using "*widget*" or self-created routines to manage the buttons and toolbars.
+All parts of code that rely on them have to be rewriten using "*widget*" or self-created routines to manage the buttons and toolbars directly.

 * Since Pale Moon does not use separate processes for browser's UI and web content (e10s) and does not support WebExtensions the corresponding "*remote/parent*", "*remote/child*" and "*webextension*" modules are absent in PMkit completely.
 This also applies to all API that were or will be added to Mozilla Add-on SDK after Gecko 38.